Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 C64Debugger - KickAss format
 ------------------------------
-Here are the basic format.
+Here is the basic format.
 To make it easier to read I have given a param named 'values' that explains the values of the comma separated lists.

 <C64debugger version="1.0">